01 of 07

 Place the pan(s) into an oven set at about 180-190 F.

-Let the candles heat in the oven for about 10-15 minutes.
+Let the candles warm up in the oven for about 10-15 minutes.

 Check on your containers.
-If it appears that most all of the wax has melted, go ahead and carefully take them out of the oven and put the pan onto a heat-safe surface.
+If it appears that almost all of the wax has melted, go ahead and carefully take them out of the oven and put the pan onto a heat-safe surface.

 Note: If you've got some metal votive molds that need to be cleaned, you can just add them to the same pan and heat them up!Continue to 5 of 7 below.